torvalds/linux/Documentation/filesystems/coda.rst

   the parameters and returned data is very similar to the BSD VFS.
 This leads to an almost natural environment for implementing a kernel-level filesystem driver for Coda in a BSD system.
-However, other operating systems such as Linux and Windows 95 and NT have virtual filesystem with different interfaces.
+However, other operating systems such as GNU/Linux and Windows 95 and NT have virtual filesystem with different interfaces.

   To implement Coda on these systems some reverse engineering of the